-Most science writing awards go to complex, multipart stories, but those awards often fail to recognize one of the most challenging—and most common—tasks of the science writer: writing short.
-Done well, short, accessible, accurate pieces make an enormous contribution to the public understanding of science.
+Most science writing awards go to complex, multipart stories, but those awards often fail to recognize one of the most challenging — and most common — tasks of the science writer: writing short.
+The DCSWA Newsbrief Awards exist because short, accessible, and accurate pieces make an enormous contribution to the public understanding of science.

-An award ceremony will take place on Saturday, April 21, during DCSWA's annual Professional Development Day at the American Association for the Advancement of Science building in Washington, D.C.
-Drake will be presented with a $500 prize and a crystal trophy.
-The honorable mentions will receive framed certificates.
+An award ceremony will take place on Saturday, April 2, during DCSWA’s annual Professional Development Day at the American Association for Advancement of Science building in Washington, D.C.
+Each winning team will receive $300 and a trophy; those awarded honorable mentions will receive certificates.

 DCSWA members were eligible to submit entries published between January 1 and December 31, 2015.
 The D.C.
 Science Writers Association is an organization of about 500 science reporters, editors, authors, and public information officers based in the national capital area.
 Details on how to enter the 2016 Newsbrief Awards will appear on the DCSWA website by the end of the year.